ageorgariou/Dental-Advance/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites:
 - Python 3.x
-- OpenCV
-- Other dependencies listed in `requirements.txt`

 ### Installation: